geneowak/go-movie-reservation-api/README.md

 ## Motivation

-**The concurrency problem is the reason this project is interesting.** Every ticketing system eventually hits the same wall: you cannot hold a database row lock for the ten minutes a user spends deciding, and you cannot let two requests both believe they own seat `A:4`.
-Cinehold is an exercise in pushing that invariant down into the schema — a unique constraint plus a status column plus a timestamp — instead of relying on every code path remembering to check.
-The application-layer checks exist, but the database is what actually guarantees correctness.
+**The concurrency problem is the heart of this project.** Every ticketing system eventually hits the same wall: you cannot hold a database row lock for the ten minutes a user spends deciding, and you cannot let two requests both believe they own seat `A:4`.
+Cinehold resolves that by pushing the invariant down into the schema — a unique constraint, a status column, a timestamp — instead of trusting every code path to remember to check.
+The application-layer checks are there to return friendlier errors; the database is what makes correctness guaranteed.

-**It was also a deliberate exercise in the boring parts of an API.** No web framework, no ORM, no dependency injection container.
+**The rest is deliberate engineering rather than convenience.** No web framework, no ORM, no dependency injection container.
 Routing is `net/http.ServeMux` with Go 1.22+ method-and-pattern matching.
-Handlers take a `database.Querier` *interface* through a single `ApiConfig` struct, which is what makes the handler tests trivial to write.
-SQL is compiled by sqlc instead of assembled at runtime, so a broken query fails at build time rather than in production.
+Handlers depend on a `database.Querier` *interface* supplied through a single `ApiConfig` struct, which is what makes them straightforward to test.
+SQL is compiled by sqlc rather than assembled at runtime, so a malformed query fails at build time instead of in production.
+Each of those decisions costs more on day one and pays for itself every time the code is read or changed afterwards.

-**The goal was a complete, coherent backend, not a toy.** The API surface is finished.
-What remains is hardening — transactions, pagination, observability — and that list is written down honestly in [Retrospective & Future Work](#retrospective--future-work) rather than left implicit.
+**The API surface is complete and coherent.** What remains is hardening — transactions, pagination, observability — and that list is written down plainly in [Retrospective & Future Work](#retrospective--future-work) rather than left implicit.

 ---